 While some digital nomads spend all their time traveling, you may only plan to be away part-time.
 If you own a home or you're renting, you'll need to think about where those expenses fit into your budget.

 For example, if you'll be gone six months out of the year will you sublet your rental or list your home on Airbnb while you're away?
 If not, you need to be sure that your budget will allow you to pay your mortgage or rent payment, plus things like utilities, property taxes or renter's insurance, along with your other expenses while you're away.

-The Foreign Earned Income Exclusion allows eligible taxpayers living and working in foreign countries to exclude part of their income, up to certain limits.
+The foreign earned income exclusion allows eligible taxpayers who are living and working in foreign countries to exclude part of their income, up to certain limits.
 However, if you're self-employed, this exclusion only reduces your income tax and not your self-employment tax.
 The upside is that you can deduct expenses for housing when living in a foreign country.

 Think About Your Banking Needs

 If you're living in a foreign country part of the year or traveling to different countries regularly, you need to be able to access your money.
 As a digital nomad, the easiest way to pay for things may be using a credit card that charges no foreign transaction fee, then paying the balance in full each month.

 But, if you think you'll need cash or you prefer to use a debit card for certain purchases, you may want to rethink where you bank.
 If you currently have accounts at a smaller community bank, for example, you may want to consider opening a checking and savings account at a bank that has a global network of branches and ATMs.

 Something else to consider––currency conversion fees.
 If you're swapping out U.S. dollars for local currency at a bank, remember to factor in what you'll pay for the conversion, and what the exchange rate is for your money.